redacademy/ethereum-graphql/README.md

 # ethereum-graphql Node Server

 A ethereum graphql node server app using web3, metamask, ganache and solidity (remix).
-This is a simple app that accepts donations from users and you can check contract balance anytime you want.
+This is a simple app that accepts donations from users and you can check contract balance too.
+It will also give you donation receipt.

 ## Getting Started